Drawing hair is tricky.

-So, don’t feel sad if your mullet didn’t come out the way you expected it to be.
+So, don’t feel sad if your mullet didn’t come out the way you expected it to.

 It will get easier with practice.

-Keep drawing different hairstyles till you get the knack of drawing hair.
-You can check out all my other hair drawing tutorials here.
+Keep drawing different hairstyles till you get the knack for drawing hair.
+You can check out all my other hair-drawing tutorials here.